PDF LINK: Click to Download Aftercare Instruction

-- The complete healing process takes about 6 weeks, at which time the true color of the tattoo is evident.
+- The complete healing process takes about 6 weeks, at which time the true colour of the tattoo is evident.
 It is only after 6 weeks that a touch-up/adjustment can be done.
 Any earlier can damage the skin and cause scarring.

 IMPORTANT: Please note that your tattoo will be lighter and not as crisp after healed.
-Many factors during your procedure will contribute to how it will heal.
-These natural reactions during the procedure will cause more likeliness for a touchup:

 - Results will vary with each individual and are extremely dependent on the health of your skin and how you heal.
 Therefore, please understand that all services are paid per session and non-refundable.
 Like with any beauty treatments, it may take several sessions to achieve desired results.

 - Benzoyl Peroxide, Hydrogen Peroxide, Glycolic acid, Apple cider vinegar, Vitamin E and C, and retinols that can be found in Anti-aging / skin lightening/ skin brightening/acne products must be kept away from the tattooed area as continued use could deteriorate the pigment resulting in a bleached-out color.